-Lipsi is a cluster of islets located in the southeastern Aegean, east of Patmos and north of Leros.
+Lipsi is a cluster of islets located in southeastern Aegean, east of Patmos and north of Leros.
 Their collective name comes from the largest island Lipsi (also Lipso), a territory made of two comprised landmasses joined by a narrow neck.
 The landscape is made of low hills and valleys.
 Its rocky coastline is regularly interrupted by shallow bays.

 There are almost no cars and few roads on Lipsi.
 Life on the island develops along the pedestrian waterfront area, with a quaint fishing port where very colorful boats move to the rhythm of soft waves.
-This unique settlement, also known as Chorio, boasts simple taverns, interesting ouzeries and traditional fish restaurants where locals and visitors gather for long chats, a few drinks, and live music.
+This unique settlement, also known as Chorio, boasts simple taverns, interesting ouzeries, and traditional fish restaurants where locals and visitors gather for long chats, a few drinks, and live music.

-The island is ideal for a romantic holiday, for those in search of peaceful seaside spots or even for families with children.
-The island is completely safe, and delicious local food complete the attractive landscape of Lipsi.
+The island is ideal for a romantic holiday, for those in search of peaceful seaside spots, or even for families with children.
+The island is completely safe, and delicious local food completes the attractive landscape of Lipsi.

 Even being so small, there is an impressive amount of churches, monasteries and small chapels all over the island.
 Many locals often claim that every family of Lipsi could have a church of its own.

 If you are short of time, though, try a visit to the church of Koimisis tis Theotokou.
-It’s on the bay that dominates the area of the port and surrounded by a greenish landscape.
+It’s on the bay that dominates the area of the port and is surrounded by a greenish landscape.
 Several natural springs spread all over the area.

 In town, it’s also possible to find the Archaeological Collection of Lipsi.
 It exhibits clay artifacts and ancient inscriptions on columns, dating back to the Classical, Hellenistic and Christian periods.
 Excursions to nearby islets and inland hikes lead visitors to experience the most idyllic natural scenarios.

 Once on the island, don’t miss some of the beaches.
-Most of them within a short walk from the port or if not, close enough so as to arrive with a taxi or renting a motorcycle.
+Most of them are within a short walk from the port or if not, close enough so as to arrive with a taxi or renting a motorcycle.

 The beach of Kampos is about 10 minutes on foot from the port.
 Many consider it one of the most beautiful sandy shores on Lipsi.
-Its clear, shallow waters attract mostly families.
+The clear and shallow waters attract mostly families.

 We loved the seaside area of Platis Gialos.
 It might be the most famous spot, yet that doesn’t mean it’s crowded.
-Being about 6 km from the port, not everyone find it accessible (though it is!).
+Being about 6 km from the port, not everyone finds it accessible (though it is!).

-No sunbeds nor umbrellas, but the most pristine waters, wild ducks and tricky sand mixed to pebble that turns into the finest surface once you’re in the water.
+No sunbeds nor umbrellas, but the most pristine waters, wild ducks, and tricky sand mixed to pebbles that turn into the finest surface once you’re in the water.